ckeditor/ckeditor5/docs/features/index.md

 ## Using CKEditor 5 features

-Most of the features are easily accessible from a {@link features/toolbar highly configurable toolbar} (if fact there are {@link features/blocktoolbar two of those}) offering buttons and dropdowns you may arrange the way you need.
+Most of the features are easily accessible from a {@link features/toolbar highly configurable toolbar} (in fact there are {@link features/blocktoolbar two of those}) offering buttons and dropdowns you may arrange the way you need.
 Many actions can also be executed with {@link features/keyboard-support keyboard shortcuts}.
-And the whole user interface comes with {@link features/ui-language multitude of translations} and it supports RTL languages.
+And the whole user interface comes with a {@link features/ui-language multitude of translations} and it supports RTL languages.

 ## Feature availability

-Plenty of these features are included by default in {@link builds/guides/overview CKEditor 5 Builds} and are available out-of-the-box, like for example {@link features/autoformat autoformatting} or {@link features/keyboard-support keyboard support}.
+Plenty of these features are included by default in the preconfigured {@link builds/guides/overview CKEditor 5 Builds} and are available out-of-the-box, like {@link features/autoformat autoformatting} or {@link features/keyboard-support keyboard support}.

-However, some of the presented features need to be manually included in a customized CKEditor 5 build, for example the {@link features/markdown Markdown processor} which outputs Markdown instead of HTML, or easily and conveniently added to a custom build in the [CKEditor 5 online builder](https://ckeditor.com/ckeditor-5/online-builder/).
+However, some of the presented features need to be manually included in a customized CKEditor 5 build, for example the {@link features/markdown Markdown processor} which outputs Markdown instead of HTML.
+These plugins can also be easily and conveniently added to a custom build with the [CKEditor 5 online builder](https://ckeditor.com/ckeditor-5/online-builder/).

 We also offer the flexibility of the {@link builds/guides/development/dll-builds DLL builds}, enabling the addition of new plugins into an existing build without the need to rebuild the installation.